XindiG6/Key-Value-Cache-RocksDB/README.md

 cpp files:
  - prototype: Single write.
 Simple demo for basic write, read, erase operations and evaluations for system performance based on simple GC and OPS management.
  - flash-kv-cache: Enable put in batch.
-To achieve or compete with the preliminary results in the paper.
+ - p-benchmark: Evaluations for the simple prototype.
+ - cache-benchmark:  Throughput test for the flash-kv-cache.

 # Background
 Designing an extremely large KVCache system, that can support TB-level vLLM pages offloaded from GPU memory or CPU memory to SSDs during the LLM inference.
 At the same time, the cache can also support RAG and other LLM-related applications.
 Therefore, it is important to design an efficient flash-based cache framework for large-scale LLMs.
 Following the paper’s architecture, moving GC and mapping to the application layer eliminates the redundant FTL overhead in commercial SSDs.
 In this simplified version, open-channel SSD behavior is simulated via RocksDB.

 Why use RocksDB:
-- RocksDB makes it significantly easier to build a high-performance key-value cache without worrying about raw SSD constraints, simply focus on just cache logic.
+- RocksDB makes it significantly easier to build a high-performance key-value cache without worrying about raw SSD constraints.
 - Great flexibility and portability, making the cache system deployable across different infrastructures (local, cloud, and disaggregated systems).

 # Design